yoraish/freeFoodAPI/README.md

-# Free_Food_API
+# Free Food API
-An API that provides the MIT community with information about free food around campus
+An API that provides the MIT community with information about free food around campus.